Close

 Employment visas are available for foreign nationals officially hired in Belize, conducting consultation visits, sales representatives of overseas companies, foreign media personnel, and technical professionals performing works in Belize.
 Work permit applications are submitted at any Labour Department Office, and the work permit process typically takes around 4–6 weeks.

 The most common types are the Temporary Employment Permit and the Temporary Work Permit for Skilled Workers.
 Temporary Employment Permits allow foreign nationals to work in Belize for a fixed duration, typically up to one year, and are renewable.
 Employers must sponsor foreign workers and demonstrate that positions cannot be filled by Belizean citizens.
-The work permit application fee is 2,000 Belize dollars (approximately 1,000 USD).
+The annual government work permit fee is BZD 2,000 (approximately USD 1,000).

 Student and Academic Visas